thechenlab/slide-seq_spatial_analysis/README.md

 For each functionality, the pipeline starts with the following steps:

 1. Run your data through NMFReg.ipynb
+2. Choose your method:

+#### Note: Data for the following methods will be stored in the folders specified in NMFReg.ipynb.

 ## 1. Visualizing Slide-Seq Data